 To apply for financial aid, file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 Additional information can be found on the Western New England University Enrollment Services webpage.

 Information on Federal Direct Student Loans and Alternative Financing can also be found on the Enrollment Services webpage.

 Employer Reimbursement Payment Plan is designed for students receiving reimbursement from their employer for tuition and fees.
 Students may download a copy of our Employer Reimbursement Extension Plan from the Enrollment Services webpage.

 Company or Government Direct Payment

 Students whose employer pays the University directly must provide Western New England University with an employer authorization form or a letter from their employer on company letterhead, indicating their commitment to pay under direct billing.
 The letters should also include billing contact information.
-New authorization is required each semester and can be faxed to the Student Administrative Services Office, Attention Billing at 413-796-2081.
+New authorization is required each semester and can be faxed to the Enrollment Services Office, Attention Billing at 413-796-2081.

 Online Payment Option